MicrosoftDocs/quantum-docs/articles/how-to-create-workspace.md

 > [!TIP]
 > You can also create an Azure Quantum workspace using the Azure command-line interface (CLI).
 For more information, see [Manage quantum workspaces with the Azure CLI](xref:microsoft.quantum.workspaces-cli).

-## Azure Quantum credits
+## Free Azure Quantum credits

+You can get $500 USD free credit for use on quantum hardware through Azure.
 The Azure Quantum Credits program provides sponsored access to quantum hardware through Azure.
 You will not be charged for usage created under the credits program, up to the limit of your credit grant.
 Your default credit grant is USD 500 equivalent, expressed in hardware credits.
-See quota utilization section once you completed your workspace creation.
+See the quota utilization section in the workspace, once you completed your workspace creation.

-When you create the Azure Quantum workspace, select the **IonQ** provider.
+To get the free credit, select the **IonQ** provider when you create the Azure Quantum workspace.

 ## Prerequisites